femadow/femadow/README.md

 hihi! i'm **fem**adow. i'm **eighteen** y/o.
-pronouns are **she** or **he** but any work. i don't have a preference. :)
+any pronouns work.

-i usually don't interact first, but i love to make new friends and talk to people!! please bmf.
+i usually don't interact first, but i love to make new friends and talk to people, please bmf.

 #1 stoner and alcoholic